GarryLed/RequirementsEngineeringGroupProject/README.md

 •	Given the user is someone who wants to create an event
 •	When the user clicks the "Create Event" button
 •	Then the user can enter all the details about their event (name/category/time/place etc.)

-**User Stories:**
-1. As a student I would like an app that sends me updates on events going on near me so I can meet people with similar interests and make new friends at events
+**As a student I would like an app that sends me updates on events going on near me so I can meet people with similar interests and make new friends at events.**
-2. As a student I would like to filter between categories of events, so I can choose if I want a relaxing/ social event, or a fun/ sporty/ active event.
+**As a student I would like to filter between categories of events, so I can choose if I want a relaxing/ social event, or a fun/ sporty/ active event.**

 **Acceptance criteria/tests:**
 •	User can enter the distance away they want an event to be for them to receive a notification